zrmacc/MGMM/README.md

 ## Overview

-Suppose that the data consists of multivariate normal random vectors.
-Each observation is thought to arise from one of several distinct clusters.
-The collection of observations belonging to a given cluster follow a multivariate normal distribution, with cluster-specific means and covariances.
-The elements of an observation are subject to arbitrary patterns of missingness.
-However, whether or not an element is missing is taken as independent of that element’s value, given the observed elements.
-Provided such data, and the number of clusters in the population, this package estimates the cluster-specific means, covariances, and marginal membership probabilities.
-In addition, for each observation, the posterior probability of membership is calculated for all clusters.
-A classification of the observation into the cluster with the highest posterior probability is provided.
+Suppose that the data consist of independent random vectors.
+Each observation belongs to one of several distinct clusters.
+Conditional on cluster membership, the observation follows a multivariate normal distribution, with cluster-specific mean and covariance.
+The elements of an observation are subject to arbitrary patterns of missingness at random.
+Given such data, this package estimates the parameters of a Gaussian Mixture Model (GMM), including the marginal probabilities of cluster membership, and the cluster-specific means and covariances.
+For each observation, the posterior probabiity of membership to each cluster is calculated, and a maximum a posteriori classification is provided.

 ## Model

-Suppose that the data consist of random vectors $y_{i}$ in $\mathbb{R}^{p}$.
-Each observation belongs to one of $k$ clusters.
-Let $z_{i}\in\{1,\cdots,k\}$ denote the cluster to which $y_{i}$ belongs.
+Suppose that the data consist of $n$ random vectors $y_{i}$ in $\mathbb{R}^{p}$.
+Each observation arises from one of $k$ distinct clusters.
+Let $z_{ij} = 1$ if observation $i$ belongs to cluster $j$.
 The marginal probability of membership the $j$th cluster is $\pi_{j} = P[z_{i}=j]$.
-Conditional on membership to cluster $j$, $z_{i}$ follows a multivariate normal distribution with mean $\mu_{j}$ and covariance $\Sigma_{j}$.
+Conditional on membership to the $j$th cluster, $y_{i}$ follows a multivariate normal distribution, with mean $\mu_{j}$ and covariance $\Sigma_{j}$.
 The generative model is:

 $$
 z_{i} \sim \text{Multinomial}[\pi_{1},\cdots,\pi_{k}]